jaimiosyncrasy/heatmap/README.md

 # **Power-Voltage Controller Placement Tool**
 ## *Summary of Tool*
 This repo contains code to:
-* analyze the stability of different actuator configuration on a distribution network
+* analyze the stability of different actuator configurations on a distribution network
 * determine the configuration which allows for the maximum number of colocated actuator performance nodes on a network
 ## *Instalation*
 ### Downloading the Repository